In 2020, the demand for hydrogen was around 87 million tonnes (Mt), with projections suggesting it could rise to 580 Mt by 2050.

 Currently, hydrogen is essential in oil refining and the production of ammonia and methanol.
 Looking ahead, it is poised to become a vital low-carbon, energy-dense fuel for transportation and manufacturing, and a key resource for electricity generation and storage.

-Current uses of hydrogen
+Current Uses of Hydrogen

 Oil Refining